-Vegetarian eating is not new.
-For thousands of years many cultures have lived on vegetarian diets.
-The worldwide trend today is toward vegetarian living, and the advantages of a vegetarian diet are more widely recognised and contribute to improved health in many instances.
+Vegetarianism is not new.
+For thousands of years many cultures have lived well on vegetarian/vegan diets.
+The worldwide trend today is toward vegetarian living, and the advantages of a vegetarian/vegan diet are now widely recognised and known to contribute to improved health.

-You should choose a variety of foods.
-Variety is the key to a well balanced vegetarian diet – supplying all the nutrients necessary for good health and quality living.
+Choose a variety of foods, mostly whole foods which have more nutritional value than highly processed options.
+Variety is the key to any well balanced diet, supplying all the nutrients necessary for good health.

-Membership to the NZ Vegetarian Society entitles you to access to free comprehensive nutrition information, both in your introduction pack and for ongoing tips and advice.
+Membership to the NZ Vegetarian Society gives you access to free comprehensive nutrition information, both in your introduction pack and for ongoing tips and advice.